Eligibility for the Family Allowance payment

-To be eligible for the Family Allowance payment, a person must meet the following conditions:
+To be eligible for the Family Allowance, all of the following conditions must be met:

-- be responsible for the care and education of a child under the age of 18
+- You or your spouse are responsible for the care and education of a child under the age of 18.

-- The beneficiary or his or her spouse has one of the following statuses:
+- You or your spouse have one of the following statuses:

 - Canadian citizen

 - permanent resident

-- temporary resident who has been living in Canada for the last 18 months
+- temporary resident who has been living in Canada for at least 18 months

 - protected person.

 There is no entitlement to the Family Allowance payment for:

 - the child's foster family